junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "I need to find the Purgatory.
 NOW!"
 Cas sterns.

 "Great!
 That makes the two of us."
-Crowley makes his voice sounds cheerful.
+Crowley makes his voice sound cheerful.
 "Then why don't you go ahead with your whatever quest and bring me more Alphas, we'll figure that out soon."

-Castiel takes two steps ahead, right in front of Crowley, almost growling into his face.
+Castiel takes two steps ahead, right in front of Crowley, almost nose to nose growling into his face.
 "You don't understand.
 Soon is not enough, I need it NOW!"

 Crowley eyes him.
 "What's the rush?
 Already the check-mate time upstairs?"